-- Nfft allows to choose the number of samples in each periodogram evaluation - Win allows to choose the type of spectral window to be employed to reduce the edge effects at beginning/end of the data sections. - Psll allows to choose the peak-sidelobe level in the case of Kaiser windows. - olap allows to choose the percentual overlap between subsequent segments - Order allows to choose the degree of detrending applied to each segment prior to windowing - Navs allows to choose the number of averages to perform for each ferquency bin - Times allows to choose a reduced set of the inputs by asking the are within a given time range - Scale allows to choose the quantity to be sent in output (ASD, PSD, AS, PS)
+- Nfft allows to choose the number of samples in each periodogram evaluation - Win allows to choose the type of spectral window to be employed to reduce the edge effects at beginning/end of the data sections. - PS11 allows to choose the peak-sidelobe level in the case of Kaiser windows. - olap allows to choose the percentual overlap between subsequent segments - order allows to choose the degree of detrending applied to each segment prior to windowing - Navs allows to choose the number of averages to perform for each ferguency bin - Times allows to choose a reduced set of the inputs by asking the are within a given time range - Scale allows to choose the quantity to be sent in output (ASD, PSD, AS, PS)

 If the user does not specify any value for the parameters, the routine applies the default values.
+When called within the LTPDAworkbench graphical environment, the default parameters are explicitly shown after selecting the "Default" set and clicking "Set".